 - Acceptable proficiency in spoken and written English

 Possession of the minimum requirements does not ensure admission.
-The School reserves the right to admit or deny admission based on the professional judgment of faculty and administration involved in the admission process.
+The University reserves the right to admit or deny admission based on the professional judgment of faculty and administration involved in the admission process.

 Applying for Admission

-To apply to the Adler School of Professional Psychology, please submit the following:
+To apply to Adler University, please submit the following:

 - Application for admission

 - Official transcripts from each undergraduate and graduate school attended (U.S. and Canada)

 - Three Letters of Recommendation accompanying our recommendation form.